Beginning to exercise and out of breath!

 Now that you know your training intensity, in terms of heart rate, you now have a gauge that helps you monitor how hard you are exercising.
 About twenty minutes into your workout, stop and take your pulse for 15 seconds (after 15 seconds your heart rate begins to drop), and multiply the number of beats by four.
 If you are in your target zone, keep going at the pace you were at.
 If you are above or below, then you know to either decrease or increase the intensity level of your exercising.
 After a while it will either become second nature to you, or you will begin to know your body and be able to estimate the right intensity level for you.
 These assessments will help you exercise longer before feeling tired, and you will get a much better workout.

 It also helps to stretch and slowly warm up before exercising and not to overdo it in terms of the duration and frequency of workouts.
 Start out with 20 to 30 minute sessions, working slowly up to a longer workout (if you wish to do so).
 Don't try to get a really intense workout every day of the week — this could lead to burnout.
 Try to exercise about three to five times a week, and vary the intensity or type of activity.
 If you smoke, cutting down or stopping will help significantly to increase lung capacity.
 Also, speaking with a health care provider before you change your exercise routine is always a good idea.
 S/he may be able to provide you with a healthy way to start getting in shape based on your fitness level.
-If you are a student at Columbia, you can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).

 Now that you’ve read up on exercise, get ready for takeoff!
 Set reasonable goals for yourself, (for example, exercise three times a week for 30 minutes).
 If you are not as "in-shape" as you want to be this summer, make it your goal to reach that level next summer, and stay active all year long.
 Remember to take it slowly — a good base for fitness can be maintained for the rest of your life.